Generation Loss by Elizabeth Hand

 appear from time to time in Generation Loss, author

-Elizabeth Hand avoids the usual formulas of
+Elizabeth Hand avoids the usual formulas of mystery

-mystery and crime stories.
-The opening three
+and crime stories.
+The opening three chapters might

-book about drug addiction or borderline personality
+addiction or borderline personality disorder—intensely

-written, they are my favorite part of this novel,
+conceived and brilliantly written, they are my favorite

-although they do little to push forward the main
+part of this novel, although they do little to push

-probing psychology as in setting up the "crime
+in probing psychology as in setting up the "crime

 scene investigation" details that are so popular in

 contemporary storytelling.
-Hand takes her time,
+Hand takes her time, and

-taking—yet, by the same token, Generation Loss
+by the same token, Generation Loss never lags or loses

-never lags or loses its direction.
-Indeed, one of the
+its direction.
+Indeed, one of the great marvels of this

-great marvels of this novel is how the plot moves
+novel is how the plot moves forward even when the

-forward even when the main characters seem too
+main characters seem too psychically damaged to finish

-let alone solve a mystery.
+a game of checkers, let alone solve a mystery.

 Make no mistake, this is a disturbing book—but

-disturbing in a thought-provoking, rather than
+disturbing in a thought-provoking, rather than merely

-merely gut-wrenching, manner.
-Put simply, the
+gut-wrenching, manner.
+Put simply, the narrator of

-you may recognize something essential and
+something essential and emblematic—and perhaps too

-about their bad choices.
-Indeed, Generation Loss
+close to home—about their bad choices.
+Indeed,

-implication, in a book that many will merely read as
+as implication, in a book that many will merely read

-a chilling thriller, and not be disappointed.
+as a chilling thriller, and not be disappointed.

 Click on image to purchase